 - Metal Element

-- Continue to heat foods more thoroughly: baked foods and soups are great
+- Eat warm-cooked meals: baked foods and soups are great

-- discover what you no longer need (emotionally, physically, and emotionally) and let it go
+- Let go of what you no longer need (emotionally, physically, and emotionally)

-- Avoid cold and raw foods (all year, but especially in the fall)
+- Avoid cold and raw foods and drinks (all year, but especially in the fall and winter)

 - Water Element

-- deeply nourishing and warming meals: baked foods and soups, etc
+- Eat nourishing and warming meals: baked foods and soups, etc

-Although this is now merely a simple outline, it is the beginning of understanding.
+Although this is just a simple outline, it is the beginning of understanding.
 These seasonal energetics are a useful guide.
-Through observing a season’s energetics and by simultaneously listening to the body’s needs, a person is empowered to know how to care for their bodies, thus preventing illness, living healthy and in balance.
+Through observing a season’s energetics and by simultaneously listening to the body’s needs, a person learns to care for their bodies, thus preventing illness, living healthy and in balance.